In short, how does it work?

 What do I need to prepare before a Temperature Meeting?

 Do you want to prepare the meeting agenda yourself?
-The host can choose topics, categories or inquiries, to work with 5 days before the meeting if you want to.
-However, as mentioned above, you don’t really need to prepare this beforehand.
+The host can choose topics, categories or inquiries to work with 5 days before the meeting if you want to.
+However, as mentioned above, you don’t need to prepare this beforehand.
 We suggest the category for you, and the inquiry can be determined during the meeting.

-Tell me more about Appreciative Inquiry
+Appreciative Inquiry

 What is a Commitment?